samleb/sexy_scopes/README.md

 - Document the `sql_literal` method and how it can be used to create complex subqueries
 - Handle associations (i.e. `Post.comments == Comment.joins(:posts)` ?)
+- Add support for block syntax on `where.not` clause
+- Drop support for ActiveRecord < 4

 Copyright
 ---------